xiv-stats/xiv-sim-documentation/MechanicEvents.md

 ### ClearMechanicsWithTag <a name="ClearMechanicsWithTag"/>

-This event will cause all currently running mechanics that have the specified tag to destroy themselves immediately.
+Causes all currently running mechanics that have the specified tag to destroy themselves immediately.
 This is useful for cleaning up persistent mechanics at phase transitions (removing e9s tiles/brambles, etc).

 | Property Name | Default Value | Description |
 | --- | --- | --- |